 Check exposure: Keeping exposure right will help you get perfect images to a larger extent.
-Latest technique devices offer better digital sensors to handle highlights and shadows of the image.
+The latest technique devices offer better digital sensors to handle the highlights and shadows of the image.
 Now you can expose correctly without having fear of noise in the shadows or other problems in the highlights.
 In fact, latest camera devices allow you overexpose slightly while taking pictures so that the shadows remain little brighter than normal and you can set the highlights down in post-production.
-Latest sensors in camera devices capture much better details in the highlights.
-AT the same time avoid overexposure as it can affect the details in your image.
+The latest sensors in camera devices capture much better details in the highlights.
+At the same time avoid overexposure as it can affect the details in your image.

 Be careful with long exposures: Typically, long exposures can heat up the camera sensors affecting color and exposure of the image.
 Be careful when doing long exposures and test your gear to know its limits while doing long exposures.
 Taking pictures at long exposures can make some great images so better know the limits of your devices to take perfect pictures.

 Use the in-camera noise reduction feature: The latest camera devices are equipped with a function called High ISO Noise Reduction or Long Exposure Noise Reduction.
 Use this function while shooting at high ISO or doing long exposures.
 While implementing this feature with images your camera device takes some time to analyze the image and look for any pixels that are incorrectly rendered to fix it properly.
 This may take time as long as the exposure time.